kennyjhcheng/The-Digital-Closet/README.md

     * testAddClothingMultipleNoException is a test case where no exception is expected
     * testAddClothingExpectDuplicateClothingException is a test case where the exception is expected

+### Phase 4: Task 3
+*Problem 1*
+* Poor Cohesion in the gui.tabbedframe.closetpane.viewclothing.ViewClothingPanel Class
+    * Class contains much design for designing complicated panel components inside the ViewClothing JPanel related to viewing specific types of clothing
+    * There are too many fields that need dedicated methods just to initialize them

+Solution 1
+* Refactored the 6 identical split pane designs into one class ViewSplitPane which extends JSplitPane
+    * contains a method to set which category of clothing will be put into the split pane
+    * 6 split panes can be created just by instantiated 6 ViewSplitPane objects